Protecting your pets from the sun

 Be sure to keep them in a cool, shady space with plenty of water if this happens.
 Speak with your vet about some topical burn creams to soothe the pain and help with the healing process.

-We’d love to see your summer snaps!
+We’d love to see snaps of your furry friends enjoying the sun!
 Be sure to tag your pet pics on Instagram with the hashtag #pawshakeau and we might feature your pet!